Go to the page content

 What does this mean for you?

-A Waist-to-Height ratio (WtHR) of 0.4 - 0.49 is considered to be within the healthy range.
-Maintaining your waist circumference around this range is likely to reduce the risk of obesity-related health issues.
-A good tip to remember is to aim to keep your waist circumference to less than half your height!
+A Waist-to-Height Ratio (WHtR) of 0.4 - 0.49 is considered to be within the healthy range.
+Maintaining your WHtR around this range and a healthy BMI score is likely to reduce the risk of obesity-related health issues.
+A good tip to remember is to aim to keep your waist circumference to less than half your height.

 Less than 0.4 Take Care